 - Crumb Topping: In a small bowl, add all the crumb topping ingredients.
 With a spoon or your hands, mix the ingredients, breaking up any large lumps.

-- Sprinkle about 2 tbsp of the crumb topping onto the muffins in the tins.
+- Sprinkle about 2 tablespoon of the crumb topping onto the muffins in the tins.
 Very lightly press a little into the batter just enough to keep them from rolling off when baking.

 - Bake in the oven for 18-25 minutes.
 Allow to cool for a few minutes before removing to a wire rack to cool completely.